TJ-zhanglab/Spliformer-V2/README.md

-# Spliformer-V2
+# 🧬 Spliformer-V2

-Spliformer-V2 is a deep-learning tool based on Segment-NT architecture that predicts RNA splicing usage accross 18 tissues based on pre-mRNA sequences(more details, see [paper]().
-Spliformer can take a VCF file containing variants of interest with its genotype as an input and predict acceptor/donor usage.
+**Spliformer-V2** is a deep learning model based on the Segment-NT architecture for predicting RNA splicing usage across 18 human tissues using pre-mRNA sequences (more details, see [our preprint paper]().
+It supports VCF input with genotypes and outputs tissue-specific changes in splice site usage.

 ## ✨ Features